 Suitable for: school Father’s Day stall, any fete or fundraiser, Christmas

 Profit: approx. 15%-100%

 The gifts are predominantly gag or curio gifts, but most either have a real practical use or are just plain fun.
-Dads (and kids) will get plenty of joy out of items such as mobile phone cover in the shape of a giant ear ($2.95), novelty pens in the shape of a dart, golf club and screwdriver ($3.50) and an iPhone case in the shape of a retro cassette ($3.70).
-You can also find cool Dad socks ($3.50), pens in the shape of a trout ($3.50), BBQ sets ($3.95) or a money-box in the shape of a football boot ($3.95).
+Dads (and kids) will get plenty of joy out of items such as floating pens, an iPhone case in the shape of a retro cassette, cool Dad socks, BBQ sets or a money-box in the shape of a football boot.

 The ordering process